 Beyond this simple use case, Looker offers a broad universe of functionality that allows you to conduct analyses and share them with your organization.
 You can get started with this walkthrough in Looker's documentation.

 Keeping Salesforce Marketing Cloud data up to date

 At this point you've coded up a script or written a program to get the data you want and successfully moved it into your data warehouse.
 But how will you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow and resource-intensive.

 Instead, identify key fields that your script can use to bookmark its progression through the data and use to pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in Email Studio.

 And remember, as with any code, once you write it, you have to maintain it.
 If Salesforce modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Salesforce Marketing Cloud Email Studio to your data warehouse: An easier solution

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Salesforce Marketing Cloud Email Studio to Looker automatically.
-With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+Products like Stitch were built to move data automatically, making it easy to integrate Salesforce Marketing Cloud Email Studio with Looker.
+With just a few clicks, Stitch starts extracting your Salesforce Marketing Cloud Email Studio data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.